-Coordinators: Semester 1: Dr Rhys Bowden, Dr Shenal Dedduwakumara Monash University, University of Adelaide Semester 2: Dr Shenal Dedduwakumara, Dr Rhys Bowden University of Adelaide, Monash University Prerequisites: None Semester availability: Semester 1 an d Semester 2 Time commitment: 8-12 hours tot al study time per week Aim: techniques to together with the core prere to develop and apply calculus and other mathematically based the study of probability and statistical distributions.
+Coordinators: Semester 1: Dr Rhys Bowden, Dr Shenal Dedduwakumara Monash University, University of Adelaide Semester 2: Dr Shenal Dedduwakumara, Dr Rhys Bowden University of Adelaide, Monash University Prerequisites: None Semester availability: Semester 1 an d Semester 2 Time commitment: 8-12 hours tot al study time per week Aim: This unit aims techniques to together with the core prere later units in t to develop and apply calculus and other mathematically based the study of probability and statistical distributions.
 These two units, the subsequent Principles of Statistical Inference (PSI) unit, will provide equisite mathematical statistics background required for the study of he Graduate Diploma or Masters degree.
-Content: concepts nece commences w fundamental of elements of m introduced, fo the unit to cal mean and vari applications is rs the foundational mathematical methods and probability distribution essary for an in depth understanding of biostatistical methods.
+Content: This unit cove concepts nece commences w fundamental of elements of m introduced, for the unit to cal mean and var applications is demonstrate rs the foundational mathematical methods and probability distribution essary for an in depth understanding of biostatistical methods.
 The unit with an introduction to mathematical expressions, followed by the calculus techniques of differentiation and integration, and essential matrix algebra.
 The concepts and rules of probability are then ollowed by the application of the calculus methods covered earlier in culate fundamental quantities of probability distributions, such as iance.
-Random variables, their meaning and use in biostatistical is presented, together with the role of numerical simulation as a tool to the properties of random variables.
-Assessment: ssignments, each worth 35% and submission of selected practical ses from modules, worth 30%.
-Prescribed texts: Applications, T For details, inc Mendenhall W, Scheaffer RL.
+Random variables, their meaning and use in biostatistical s presented, together with the role of numerical simulation as a tool to the properties of random variables.
+Assessment: Two written a written exerci ssignments, each worth 35% and submission of selected practical ses from modules, worth 30%.
+Prescribed texts: Wackerly DD, Applications, For details, in ISBNs), see th Mendenhall W, Scheaffer RL.
 Mathematical Statistics with 7 th edition, 2007, Wadsworth Publishing (Ex Duxbury Press, USA) cluding correct ISBN (note that different versions exist with different e BCA Textbook Guide Useful but not University Pre essential text: Healy, MJR.
 Matrices for Statistics, 2nd edition.
-Oxford ess, 2000 Special computer requirements: Stata or R stat istical software, and Wolfram Alpha (online free resource) Online resources: Course notes, online mini-lecture videos, online tutorials, discussion board
+Oxford ess, 2000 Special computer •··· - requirements: Stata or R stat istical software, and Wolfram Alpha (online free resource) Online resources: Course notes, online mini-lecture videos, online tutorials, discussion board